Bigg Boss 13: Asim's Brother & Friend Slam Tehseen For His Racist Comments; Tehseen’s Wife Reacts

 Tehseen’s Wife Monicka Vadera Poonawalla Supports Him

-As per TOI report, now, Tehseen's wife Monicka Vadera Poonawalla has issued a statement on behalf of her husband as fans slammed him on social media.
+As per a TOI report, now, Tehseen's wife Monicka Vadera Poonawalla has issued a statement on behalf of her husband as fans slammed him on social media.

 Monicka said, "Both my husband and Asim are adults and know how to handle themselves.
 If they had an issue they'll settle it whether inside or outside amongst themselves as would other players.
 Asim is a sensible participant and he sensed no harm.
 It's a part of the game.
 I don't see why others who aren't even inside the house are making a huge deal of this and trying to give this matter a different light on Tehseen's name especially when he's clearly been seen apologizing for the jest.
 Let them play the game as players and let's stop backseat publicity or coverage seeking." - (sic)